College/University

 Active Minds

 Active Minds is a national leader for young adult mental health advocacy and suicide prevention.
-Now in its sixteenth year, Active Minds is at more than 800 colleges and high schools nationwide, including 550 student-led chapters.
 Active Minds programs and services empower students to reduce the stigma surrounding mental health, create communities of support, and ultimately save lives.
 Below are some highlighted resources, see website for all resources:

-Program: Basic VAR: Validate, Appreciate, Refer Basic V-A-R is a guide to how to respond to everyday troubles in a helpful way.
+Program: A.S.K-Acknowledge, Support, Keep-in-Touch A.S.K is a guide to how to respond to everyday troubles in a helpful way.
 For many situations, you don’t have to be an expert to help – you just have to be there.
-Have a conversation to let someone know, I’m here for you, and then refer them to additional sources of support.
-Link includes overview of VAR program and links to purchase workshop and tabling kits to facilitate the program.
+Have a conversation to let someone know, I’m here for you, and then refer them to additional sources of support

 Project LETS